JEB102 - Principles of Economics II

 Principles II Wednesday 8:00-9:20 314 Petr Janský web, email

-During the semester, there will be a number of guest lectures in addition to the standard lectures.
+During the semester, there will be a number of guest lectures in combination with the standard lectures.
 The guest lecturers will provide insights on macroeconomic issues from their work in business, finance, research or the government.

 Seminars and tutors